-This article is part of a collaboration between Documented and The City.
-We will be joining forces to keep our audiences up to date on the latest regarding rent.
+This article about the executive orders and evictions in New York is part of a collaboration between Documented and The City.
+We will be joining forces to keep our audiences up to date on the latest regarding rent, as it’s an important subject to immigrant communities.
 Sign up here to get updates sent via email or text from The City.

 What’s going on with evictions?

 First things first: Eviction cases are starting to work their way through Housing Court.

 But tenants should know that just because a landlord tells you to move out does NOT necessarily mean you’re being evicted.
 Eviction is a legal process that needs to happen in court.
 As a tenant, you have the right to stay in your home as that legal process unfolds.

 Your help lets us keep reporting on immigrant communities.
 Support our work today.

 The guidance for tenants who have been sued by their landlord for not paying rent during the pandemic has been in a swirl of flux.
 We’ve had a week of Gov. Andrew Cuomo’s executive orders about evictions expiring followed by new ones being issued.

 If your landlord has filed a petition for eviction against you for nonpayment anytime starting June 22, 2020 (when Housing Court reopened), you DO need to answer that petition, even if the court or your landlord has told you otherwise.
 If you don’t answer that petition, you could lose your eviction case without ever having your day in court due to what is called a default judgment✎ EditSign.

 A default judgment happens when a tenant doesn’t respond to the court about their landlord’s petition to evict them.
 When a judge makes this ruling on a case for nonpayment, they can issue an eviction warrant without holding a hearing — meaning you aren’t involved in the decision.
 After that, a marshal serves the tenant the official notice of eviction, which can be very difficult to reverse.